 There are benefits and drawbacks to all of these different academic formats and learning styles.
 The Study Abroad Office can help you choose the best format for you during the advising and application process.

-Study abroad programs must balance participation between on and off-campus enrollment and we must be able to accurately know and prepare for, and react to that participation.
+Study abroad programs must not only be able to advise and prepare students, but also balance participation between on and off-campus enrollment.
+We must be able to accurately know and prepare for, and react to that participation.
 The on-campus academic program, housing, and student activities are undermined if, for example, 40 students study abroad in the fall semester and 165 study abroad during the spring.
 The top priority at Clark must be the quality of our on-campus academic program.
+Additionally, we cannot best support students if they aren’t under the timeline that we have designed specifically around the Clark academic calendar, with our program partners, application and visa deadlines, confirmation forms and pre-departure timelines in mind.
+Applications are just the beginning of a long process and students who start late will constantly be playing catch-up.

-Therefore, it is important that we properly advise and monitor our applicant pool so that the overall academic program remains robust for all students.
-All students who want to study off-campus during the upcoming academic year must submit an Intent Form by the first Friday in December.
+Therefore, it is important that we properly advise and monitor our applicant pool so that students feel prepared and supported and the overall academic program remains robust for all students.
+All students who want to study off-campus must submit an Intent Form by December 1st of the prior year.
 This application process encompasses off-campus study at any time during the upcoming academic year, including study elsewhere in the United States.
 Failure to do so may jeopardize your ability to study abroad during your desired semester.

 Please see the “Requirements” page for Clark requirements to study abroad.